git-commit(1) — Linux manual page

 Specify a (<token>, <value>) pair that should be applied as a

-trailer. (e.g. git commit --trailer "Signed-off-by:C O
+trailer. (e.g. git commit --trailer "Signed-off-by:C O Mitter

-Mitter \ <committer@example.com>" --trailer "Helped-by:C O
+\ <committer@example.com>" --trailer "Helped-by:C O Mitter \

-Mitter \ <committer@example.com>" will add the
+<committer@example.com>" will add the Signed-off-by trailer

-commit message.)
-The trailer.* configuration variables (‐
+trailer.* configuration variables (git-interpret-trailers(1))

-git-interpret-trailers(1)) can be used to define if a
+can be used to define if a duplicated trailer is omitted,

-duplicated trailer is omitted, where in the run of trailers
+where in the run of trailers each trailer would appear, and

 -n, --[no-]verify

-also githooks(5).
+githooks(5).

 --allow-empty

-Usually recording a commit that has the exact same tree as
+Usually recording a commit that has the exact same tree as its

 scripts.